 Since 2014, Something Rhymed has been profiling different pairs of female writer pals – adding a celebratory note to today’s resurgent feminist conversation.

-We’re always looking for literary pairings to profile on this site, so if you know of any friendships between famous female authors, do please get in touch.
+As ever, we’re continuing to look for literary pairings to profile on this site, so if you know of any friendships between famous female authors, do please get in touch.

 We love to get your comments on our posts, here on this website or on our Facebook page.
 Or you can tweet using the hashtag #SomethingRhymed.